Charly-2/Tasmota-TD3511-MBus/README.md

 ## Description
 This Berry Script can be used with Tasmota https://tasmota.github.io/docs/ on ESP32-Modules.
-It can read Siemens Smart Meters of Type TD-3511 which are used in Uppper Austria by Netz OÖ.
+It can read Siemens Smart Meters of Type TD-3511 which are used in Uppper Austria by Netz OÖ / Energie AG.
 The script acts as M-Bus client and reads the values provided by the smart meters every second.
 More than one smart meter can be attached to an ESP32 and read out.